THE EARLY YEARS

 WORK IN THE 2000s

-As regards the position of chair, Onno de Jong stepped down from active involvement in ATEE after the 2002 conference in Warsaw.
-Laurinda Leite and Elizabeth Oldham then worked as co-chairs, with Elsa Price (USA) later appointed as vice-chair.
-In summer 2013, Laurinda was temporarily released from her position as co-chair in order to concentrate on hosting the 2014 Annual Conference in Braga, Portugal; she resumed the role once the work of the conference was completed.
-More recently, ATEE abolished the designations "co-chair" and "vice-chair".
+Subsequently, ATEE abolished the designations "co-chair" and "vice-chair".
 Laurinda and Elsa ended their periods of office in 2019, and Milan Stojkovic (from Serbia, and currently working in Germany) took over as chair for science.
 In Spring 2021, Elizabeth was replaced as chair for mathematics by Lorraine Harbison (from Ireland).

 PHOTOGRAPHIC RECORD

 The RDC's website, set up in summer 2012, is a natural place in which to store visual as well as textual material.
-We welcome photographs that show RDC members - at work, or enjoying the social life that is a feature of ATEE conferences!
+This section displays photographs that show RDC members - at work, or enjoying the social life that is a feature of ATEE conferences!
 In general, the photographs here are those taken by members, complementing the official records that may appear on ATEE websites.
-Contributions can be sent to either of the RDC's chairs: currently Milan Stojkovic ([email protected]) and Lorraine Harbison ([email protected]).
+The most recent pictures can be found by scrolling to the bottom of the page.

 The RDC's website, set up in summer 2012, is a natural place in which to store visual as well as textual material.
-We welcome photographs that show RDC members - at work, or enjoying the social life that is a feature of ATEE conferences!
+This section displays photographs that show RDC members - at work, or enjoying the social life that is a feature of ATEE conferences!
 In general, the photographs here are those taken by members, complementing the official records that may appear on ATEE websites.
-Contributions can be sent to either of the RDC's chairs: currently Milan Stojkovic ([email protected]) and Lorraine Harbison ([email protected]).
+The most recent pictures can be found by scrolling to the bottom of the page.

 INTER-CONFERENCE RDC MEETING 1996